 - Stress and mood

-- Get regular blood pressure checks
+- Get regular blood pressure checks and make sure it consistently meets goal.

-- Stop using tobacco
+- Stop using tobacco.

-- Get a screening for diabetes
+- Get a screening for diabetes and keep blood sugar in a normal range.

-- Monitor your cholesterol and triglyceride levels
+- Monitor your cholesterol and triglyceride levels and ensure levels are in goal range.

-- Maintain a healthy weight
+- Maintain a healthy weight.

-- Eat healthy and get regular physical activity
+- Eat healthy and get regular physical activity.

-- Limit drinking
+- Limit drinking.

-- Manage stress
+- Manage stress.

 In addition to the typical signs of a heart attack, women may experience the following: